This is a look at what chemicals are used when Microban is listed as the antimicrobial on a building material or household product.

 Note I’m not covering cleaning products, isolated disinfectant sprays, or industrial products.

-You often see Microban listed as the antimicrobial in flooring, countertops, stone sealers, paints,
+You often see Microban listed as the antimicrobial in flooring, countertops, stone sealers, and paints.

 Microban no longer offers triclosan (source).